mahdip72/vq_encoder_decoder/README.md

 ## Installation
-To use S-PLM project, install the corresponding environment.yaml file in your environment.
-Or you can follow the install.sh file to install the dependencies.
+To use this project, follow the install.sh file to install the dependencies.

 ### Install using SH file
 Create a conda environment and use this command to install the required packages inside the conda environment.